-As Apple’s trademarked saying goes, “There’s an app for that”.
+Apple’s trademarked saying famously states that, “There’s an app for that”.
 For the sake of making users’ lives more comfortable, I could not agree more.

 Picture this: You are hungry, your refrigerator is out of groceries, and you want food delivered to your door.
 In this day and age, what would you do?
 You would probably follow Apple’s mantra and turn to a food delivery application.